frida/frida-website/_i18n/en/_posts/2021-02-05-frida-14-2-released.markdown

 - Fix chained fixups handling in the jailed iOS injector.
 Thanks [@mrmacete][]!
 - qml: Compile with *no_keywords* for GLib compatibility.
 Thanks [@suy][]!

+### Changes in 14.2.18

+- Fix i/macOS injector on recent XNU versions, where mach_port_extract_right() fails with KERN_INVALID_CAPABILITY when trying to steal the target process' POSIX thread port send right.
+This resulted in the injector assuming that we'd uninjected, subsequently deallocating memory still in use.
+- Fix \_\_\_error symbol name in the jailed iOS injector.
+Thanks [@mrmacete][]!
+- Fix enumeration of modules with spaces on path in the Linux backend.
+Thanks [@suy][]!
+- Fix Stalker handling of direct branch addresses on x64.
+- python: Add RPC exports listing functionality.
+Thanks [@NewbieGoose][]!

 [@alkalinesec]: https://twitter.com/alkalinesec
 [Java bridge]: https://github.com/frida/frida-java-bridge